-- Downer Ending: For Lendel if not ascended.
-He spends his days waiting for the Rites to begin again, convinced he will get another chance to escape the Downside.
+- If he remains in the Downside, he spends his days waiting for the Rites to begin again, convinced he will get another chance to escape the Downside.
 Eventually all his fellow Accusers abandon him and years later, there are rumors of a disheveled demon waiting for the Rites to someday begin again.

-- If he is ascended, he is killed by a harp ambush and still goes down in the history books as the Dirty Cop he was.
+- If he is liberated, he is killed by a harp ambush and still goes down in the history books as the Dirty Cop he was.